 But enough about that, that’s not why you’re here is it?
 You’re looking for the best brunches in Bath and we’ve got you covered.
 Bath is technically a city - the largest in Somerset - but it still has a West Country laid-back vibe about it and as a result, brunch suits the city rather well.
 Is it breakfast?
 Is it lunch?
 Who cares!
 As long as the food is good and no-one is in a rush, we’re all happy.
-You'll find lots of easy-going spots scattered among the city's quaint cobbled streets and little muses, as well as a some excellent bottomless brunches in Bath too, if that's what you're in for.
+You'll find lots of easy-going spots scattered among the city's quaint cobbled streets and little muses, as well as some excellent spots for a boozy brunch, if that's more your style.
+When it comes to the best brunch in Bath, there truly are countless options.

-Full disclosure - we’ve included a couple of spots that some may consider to be more breakfast than brunch, but brunch is as much about time of day as anything else.
-If you want a cinnamon bun from Landrace Bakery at midday and you want to call it brunch, who are we to stop you?
+Full disclosure - we’ve included a couple of spots that some may consider to be more breakfasty in vibe, but brunch is as much about time of day as anything else.
 So, without further ado, read on for our favourite places to eat brunch in Bath, from cooked breakfast specialists to bakeries, and vegan and vegetarian spots too.

 Best brunch in Bath